ni/nimi-python/docs/nidmm/functions.rst

     Places the instrument in a quiescent state where it has minimal or no impact on the system to which it is connected.
-If a measurement is in progress when this function is called, the measurement is aborted.
+If a measurement is in progress when this method is called, the measurement is aborted.